-Our Lancet paper on agreement between two methods of clinical measurment (Bland and Altman, 1986) has now been cited more than 24,000 times (24,184 citations on the ISI Web of Science, 31 October 2014).
-This was the day Nature reported it to be at 29 in the lst of highly cited papers over all fields: The top 100 papers: Nature explores the most-cited research of all time by Richard Van Noorden, Brendan Maher& Regina Nuzzo.
+Our Lancet paper on agreement between two methods of clinical measurment (Bland and Altman, 1986) has now been cited more than 29,000 times (29,208 citations on the ISI Web of Science, 25 October 2017).
+In 2014, Nature reported it to be at 29 in the lst of highly cited papers over all fields: The top 100 papers: Nature explores the most-cited research of all time by Richard Van Noorden, Brendan Maher& Regina Nuzzo.

 In 2003 it was reported to be the sixth most highly cited statistical paper ever (Ryan and Woodall 2005).
 To celebrate this and provide a bit of background for Tom Ryan, I compiled a history of citations of this paper.
-I have updated it to mark the Nature report.
-As the Nature report shows, our paper is now the third most highly cited statistical paper, behind the Kaplan Meier survival curve and Cox's proportional hazards regression.
+I updated it to mark the Nature report.
+As the Nature report showed, in 2014 our paper was the third most highly cited statistical paper, behind the Kaplan Meier survival curve and Cox's proportional hazards regression.

 The number of citations of this paper have increased fairly smoothly over time: